lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 * Consider how to best work with multiple log files
 * Test with multi-node servers, eg Kind
 * Add further sample(s) for production deployment ( eg AWS, Google etc )

+<a name="terminology"></a>

+## Terminology

+In this sample we are using multiple technology and so terms can be duplicated.
+Some key terminology is listed below :

+* **Kubernetes Node** -  A worker machine
+* **Kubernetes Cluster** - A set of machines, called nodes, that run containerized applications managed by Kubernetes.
+A cluster has at least one worker node and at least one master node
+* **StreamBase Machine** - an execution context for a node.
+* **StreamBase Application** - business specific functionality.
+* **StreamBase Fragment** - an executable part of an application.
+* **StreamBase Cluster** - a logical grouping of nodes that communicate to support an application.
+* **StreamBase Node** - A container for engines
+* **StreamBase Engine** - Executable context for a fragment

 <a name="prerequisites"></a>